stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 |---|---|
 | 4  | 16 GiB  |

-## 2x Monitoring
+## 1x Monitoring

 OpenShift Container Platform exposes metrics that can be collected and stored in back-ends by the cluster-monitoring-operator.
 As an OpenShift Container Platform administrator, you can view system resources, containers and components metrics in one dashboard interface, Grafana.
-Exactly two monitoring nodes must be used for all production deployments.
+Exactly one monitoring nodes must be used for all production deployments.
 The recommended size of a monitoring node is the minimum of 6 vCPUs and 14 GB ram per 7200 pods.

 |  | vCPU | Memory |
 |---|---|---|